-Weight: 20%
+Weight: 10%

 Students will conclude each of the classes with a summary of the day's topic that answers the following: "What did I learn?
 What do I need to know more about?
 What steps do I need to do to be successful in light of what I learned today?"
 Be sure to specifically refer to what was discussed during the class.
 Write in a reflective journaling style and turn your answers into the facilitator for grading.
 The paper will have a minimum length of 250 words and contain insight into each of these three questions.
 Answers are to be written in the last 30 minutes of the class.
 No answers will be accepted that were prepared prior.
 If you are absent from the Summary Test, you will receive a "zero".
-You may appeal the decision by following the Appeal Policy.

-Assignment: Term Paper
+Assignment - Term Paper - Critical Analysis Essay

-Due Date: Class 5 Weight: 20%
+Due Date: Class Weight: 20%